connamara/quickfixn/tutorial/configuration.md

 <a name='sample'></a>

-##Sample Settings File
+##Sample Initiator Settings File

-Here is a typical settings file you might find in a firm that wants to connect to several ECNs.
+Here is a typical initiator settings file you might find in a firm that wants to connect to several ECNs.

     # default settings for sessions
     [DEFAULT]
+    FileStorePath=store
+    FileLogPath=log
     ConnectionType=initiator
     ReconnectInterval=60
     SenderCompID=TW

     # session definition
     [SESSION]
+    # inherit FileStorePath, FileLogPath, ConnectionType,
-    # inherit ConnectionType, ReconnectInterval and SenderCompID from default
+    #    ReconnectInterval and SenderCompID from default
     BeginString=FIX.4.1
     TargetCompID=ARCA
     StartTime=12:30:00